-It is proposed to provide 14 car parking spaces (including 1 disabled space) for use by staff.
+It is proposed to provide 14 car parking spaces plus one disabled parking space for use by staff.

 The Essex County Council Parking Standards Design and Good Practice Guide September 2009 states that a maximum of 1 car parking space per full time equivalent staff and drop off/pick up facilities should be provided.
 There would be a total of 12 full time equivalent staff so on this basis the provision of 14 spaces, including one disabled space, is considered to be in accordance with the Good Practice Guide.